History of suits: Inter-war

 Before 1935 (and again in the 1970s) men preferred snugly tailored coats and waistcoats.
 In 1935, a complete change in style occurred.
 Loose fitting coats were introduced, trousers began to be tapered at the bottom and suit coats began to have tapered arms.
 These new trends were only reluctantly accepted by men at first.
 At first the waistcoat continued to be made in the traditional fitted and snug style.
 By 1940, the waistcoat began to be made in a loose style which made it uncomfortable to wear.
 In fashion magazines of the day, men complained how these new vests continually rode up when they happen to sit down or bend over.
-Fashionable men changed their preference to the double-breasted suit coat at this time and it would remain in fashion for the next two decades.
+Fashionable men changed their preference to the double-breasted suit coat at this time and it remained in fashion for the next two decades.

-By this time, morning dress was being replaced by day time semi-formal, known in North America as the stroller.
-This was quite popular, but has actually been outlived by the morning coat.
-Since the 1950s it has been used as a black version of the lounge suit as an informal look to the dinner jacket.
-In modern times the black lounge suit has become popular to wear during the day.
+By this time, morning dress was solidified as business wear.

 Post-war

 Reflecting the democratization of wealth and larger trend toward simplification in the decades following the Second World War, the suit was standardized and streamlined.
 Suit coats were cut as straight as possible without any indication of a waistline, and by the 1960s the lapel had become narrower than at any time prior.
 Cloth rationing during the war had forced significant changes in style, contributing to a large reduction in the popularity of cuts such as the double-breasted suit.

 The New York Times Style Magazine explains one iconic suit of the era, the gray flannel suit: